noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 - value types: evaluted when defined
 - reference types: evaluated when called
   - be careful, side effects within reference types (e.g. objects, classes) like println statements are evaluted when the entity is loaded and not when the reference is invoked
-  - the value is executed only when invoked tho
+  - the value is evaluated only when invoked tho
 - in general
   - prefer case objects & classes over objects/classes where appropriate
   - prefer sealed traits over traits